Penguins688/Wordle-Bot/README.md

 ## Usage

-**If you want to account for language usage, then run the first bot**
+**If you want to account for language usage, then run the first bot.**

 ```console
   executables/Wordle_bot_with_api
 ```

-**If don't want to account for language usage, then run the second one**
+**If don't want to account for language usage, then run the second one.**

 ```console
   executables/Wordle_bot_without_api
 ```

+**The first bot is faster, but the second one tends to get the answer in fewer questions.**